New Movies 2018 On Demand: Review Of Margot Robbie’s ‘Terminal’

 While this does provide some much-needed laughter, in a film where the one-liners often fall flat, it just adds to the silliness of the whole thing.
 It could be argued that a younger actor was needed to portray the elderly character, but casting Myers is questionable; you’ll likely be completing each sentence he says with, “groovy baby, yeah!”

-The story finally creeps to a finale, and the audience is taken to exposition-city.
+The story finally creeps to a finale, and the audience is taken to exposition city.
 Robbie explains every minute detail of all the convoluted subplots.
 There are a few twists, some you are likely to see coming, and the others you will likely not care about.
-One twist in particular is likely to make you laugh-out-loud, but that’s probably not what the filmmakers were looking to do.
+One twist, in particular, is likely to make you laugh out loud, but that’s probably not what the filmmakers were looking to do.
 If this were more organized, the twists would have really been effective.

 Because of an overly convoluted story, the needless jumbled arrangement, and questionable casting, Terminal is one of the most disappointing movies of 2018.